yenvanio/UOIT-Year-3-Notes/Semester 1/Data Management Systems.md

 <a name="Lecture7"></a>
 ## Lecture 7 - SQL Programming Techniques

+### Database Applications
+- SQL = Data Sub-Language
+- Host Language = Language you are coding in and using to access database

+#### Accessing Database
+- Interactive Interface
+  - SQL Commands are typed directly into a window
+- File Execution
+  - File has many commands and executed like this `@<filename>`
+- Application Programs / Database Applications
+  - Web Interface etc..

 ---

 <a name="Lecture8"></a>
 ## Lecture 8 - Web Database Programming Using PHP

+### PHP
+- Personal Home Page
+- Three-Tier Architecture
+  - DBMS - Bottom Tier Database Server
+  - PHP - Middle Tier Web Server
+    - Able to manipulate HTML files to create custom dynamic web pages
+  - HTML - Client Tier

+- `<?php *Code Goes Here* ?>` are the start and end tags for PHP
+  - Anything outside that is processed as text
+  - This way PHP can be written in the same file as HTML
+  - Comments are written using `//Comments Go Here` or `/*Comments Go Here*/`

+- `$_POST` is a global array, predefined in PHP
+  - Holds values passed from a form with method='POST'
+  - Can be numerically indexed array or associative with string values as the index
+    - eg. `$_POST['username']` will retrieve the form object with the name attribute 'username'

+- HTML can be placed within `<<<_HTML_ *Code goes Here* _HTML_;` tags

+- Variables start with `$`
+- `$_SERVER` also predefined, contains server info
+  - `$_SERVER[PHP_SELF]` refers to the name of the PHP File currently being executed on the server
+  - Can use this variable to allow post requests to be processed on same page (without hardcoding name of page)
+-

 ---